 Do you know the difference between the mute h and the aspirated h in French?
-How the pronunciation is different when a word that starts with the mute h vs. an aspirated h?
+How the pronunciation is different when a word starts with the mute h vs. an aspirated h?
 You can use this blog and its video to learn the right pronunciation of French words with the letter h.

 In this post, you’ll learn:

 - The pronunciation of the letter H in French